toasted-time-traveller/toasted-time-traveller/README.md

 - The dynamic world of **cryptocurrencies**, where I am fascinated by the underlying **cryptography** and mathematics, exploring how these elements contribute to security, transaction integrity, and the decentralized nature of blockchain technology.
 - **Developing exploits** and investigating **zero-day vulnerabilities**, constantly seeking out new security flaws to understand their implications and mitigate associated risks.
 - Actively participating in **bug bounty programs**, dveloping my skills by identifying and reporting vulnerabilities in various applications and systems.
+- **Operating systems** and how they function, studying the different levels of privilege (rings) within operating system architecture.
+I am especially interested in operating system security, from kernel-level to user-space security, and how these areas interact to create secure computing environments.
+- There is too much to write and I could write forever, each of these subjects are never ending rabbit holes.

 ## 🌱 I’m currently expanding my skill set in:
 - **Go programming**, driven by its efficiency and concurrency capabilities, aiming to leverage it in the development of security tools and scripts.
+- Exploring **operating system** security models, for a brief example, the implementation of security features in Ring 0 (kernel mode) versus Ring 3 (user mode) and how privilege escalation vulnerabilities can compromise system integrity and various persistence techniques to retain access but keeping silent.
+- **Virtualization** technologies, including Docker/Podman for containerization, Xen Hypervisor for managing virtual machines, LXC/LXD for lightweight container management, and Proxmox for virtualization and enterprise-level infrastructure solutions.
 - Engaging in hands-on projects such as:
   - **Network penetration testing** and vulnerability assessments.
   - **Developing exploits for vulnerabilities** for various platforms/applications.
   - Crafting **automated malware analysis frameworks** to streamline threat intelligence gathering (I am currently building a C2).

 ## 💞️ I’m seeking collaboration opportunities on:
-- Advanced **cybersecurity projects**, particularly in the realms of **network/application security** and **vulnerability analysis**, addressing the vulnerabilities that plague connected devices, networks and the internet as a whole.
+- Advanced **cybersecurity projects**, particularly in the realms of **network/application security** and **vulnerability analysis**, and operating system security, focusing on privilege escalation, kernel exploitation, persistence and securing system architecture.
 - Building tools that leverage vulnerabilities for legitimate security research, exploring techniques that APT groups utilise without compromising ethics.
 - Engaging in open-source initiatives to enhance security toolsets, contribute to community knowledge, and foster collaborative learning.